adidas/lakehouse-engine/CONTRIBUTING.md

     make test
     make test-security
     ```
+---
-> **Note:** To use the make targets with another docker-compatible cli other than docker you can pass the parameter "container_cli".
+> ***Note:*** To use the make targets with another docker-compatible cli other than docker you can pass the parameter "container_cli".
 Example: `make test container_cli=nerdctl`

+---

+---
-> **Note:** Most make target commands are running on docker.
-If you face any problem, you can also check the code of the respective
-make targets and directly execute the code in your python virtual environment.
+> ***Note:*** Most make target commands are running on docker.
+If you face any problem, you can also check the code of the respective make targets and directly execute the code in your python virtual environment.

+---

 6. (optional) You can build the wheel locally with `make build` or `make build os_deployment=True` (in case the wheel targets an environment, which does not have the dependencies listed in [extra_os_requirements.txt](cicd/extra_os_requirements.txt) pre-installed).
 7. (optional) Install the wheel you have just generated and test it.
 8. If you have changed or added new requirements, you should run `make build-lock-files`, to rebuild the lock files.